NeoGeographyToolkit/StereoPipeline/docs/examples.rst

    cameras.

 Below a recipe for how to deal with this data is described, together with things to watch for and advice when things don't work.

+See also how the Stereo product was processed (:numref:`skysat_stereo`).
+That section is newer, and that product was explored in more detail.
+Stereo products are better-behaved than Video products, so it is suggested to work with Stereo data, if possible, or at least cross-reference with that section the logic below.

 The input data
 ~~~~~~~~~~~~~~